Raja CA Academy: Training center

 Raja CA Academy is located in the city of Bouskoura, about twenty kilometers south of Casablanca.
 The facilities of the academy are subdivided into three poles: the sports pole, the educational pole and the administrative pole.
 These buildings are interconnected with bridges that overlook the courtyard.

 The facilities were built for the first team and the youth teams competing in their respective championships (U17, U19, U21).
-The younger categories are trained at the Raja-Oasis Sports Complex.The Academy is equipped with a natural grass pitch, a new generation synthetic turf and four mini-football pitches for younger players.
+The younger categories are trained at the Raja-Oasis Sports Complex.
+The academy is equipped with two natural grass pitches, a new generation synthetic turf and four mini-football pitches for younger players.
 The sports center has also a gym, a rehabilitation room, a medical center and a restaurant.

-Two additional pitches will be added.
+On 23 September 2023, the club announced the inauguration of a hotel which will accommodate the first team during their preparation camps.

 The Academy

-Since Abdelkader Jalal, a former Raja player between 1949 and 1954 and the club's main head of player development for almost 40 years, Raja has generally relied on its former players to coach youth teams, because they adhere to the club's style of football.
+Since Abdelkader Jalal, a former Raja player between 1949 and 1954 and the club's main head of player development for almost 40 years, Raja has generally relied on its former players to coach youth teams, to conserve the club's football style.

 Raja CA's youth teams are generally dominant in their national championships like in the 2014–15 season, when both U17 and U19 teams were crowned national champions.
 The reserve team (U21) no longer compete with their peers since their promotion to the D5 Championship (North-West group) in 2019.
 They finished in second position twice in a row, in 2019-20 and 2020–21 and came close to promotion to D4 under the management of Bouchaib El Moubarki.

 The player development centre of Raja-Oasis Sports Complex, was one of the first in the Maghreb that matched with international standards, and the first to adopt the "sport-study" system in Morocco.
 In 2021, it was chosen by the technical direction of the Royal Moroccan Football Federation as the best club training center in 2021.
 Much of the structure of the Oasis Complex has been relocated and adapted to the academy.

 To apply the club's strategy, the academy has 45 rooms spread over 4 buildings.
 Building A is dedicated to first team players, while buildings B, C and D are for U17, U19 and U21 teams respectively.
 There are also ten bedrooms for the staff.
 In February 2023, the center was hosting 384 young footballers of all ages, including 2 Ivorians and 1 Guinean.